Indians move Encarnacion out of cleanup spot

 Encarnacion was set to bat fifth instead of fourth Monday night at home against Tampa Bay.
 He hit cleanup in the first 36 games.

 Encarnacion has struggled since signing a three-year, $60 million contract with Cleveland.
-He is hitting .206 with five homers and 11 RBI.
+He is hitting .206 with five homers and 11 RBIs.

 The 34-year-old Encarnacion hit a home run on opening day, but has yet to provide the production the Indians expected when they signed him in January.
 He hit 42 homers and drove in 127 runs for Toronto last year.